SintraCascaisSesimbra.com

 The best independent guide to Setubal

-The best of the city: (Full details of all of these sights are given after the map section)
+The best of the city: (Full details of all of these sights are given after the map section):

-Fortaleza de São Filipe: This 16th-century fortress commands sweeping views across the Sado Estuary and Troia Peninsula.
+Fortaleza de São Filipe: This 16th-century fortress offers sweeping views across the Sado Estuary and Troia Peninsula.
 Within the star-shaped fortifications lies a beautiful, tiled chapel, while the fortress café offers one of the best views of the city.

 Mercado do Livramento: Housed in a striking 1930s building, this market stands as one of Portugal's finest with its extensive fresh fish section, local produce stalls and regional crafts.
 Visit early in the morning to experience the vibrant market atmosphere.